jerboa88/dark-mode-for-outlook/README.md

 ## Usage
-Just install the extension, **enable the built-in Outlook dark mode**, and you should be good to go!
+Just install the extension and you should be good to go!
 The extension does not have any other settings at the moment.

-**Note:** If the built-in dark mode is not enabled, some of the styles will not be applied correctly.
-This is something I hope to fix in a future version, but for now please be sure to enable this setting to avoid problems.
+If you encounter any problems while using the extension, please create an issue [here](/issues), send me an email at extensions@johng.io, or create a pull request yourself to fix the issue.

+I try to fix the extension as soon as possible when Outlook makes breaking changes, but keep in mind it may take some time for me to fit the work into my schedule and make all the changes that need to be made.
+Thanks for your patience :).

 ## Screenshots